Rithigasri/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

-# IMPLEMENTATION OF LINEAR REGRESSION USING GRADIENT DESCENT
+# EXPERIMENT 03:IMPLEMENTATION OF LINEAR REGRESSION USING GRADIENT DESCENT
 ## AIM:
 To write a program to predict the profit of a city using the linear regression model with gradient descent.